Show All Answers

-Gymnasium, Track, and Fitness Center HoursJanuary 3 to May 27, 2012
+Gymnasium, Track, and Fitness Center HoursThrough May 20, 2018

 Mid-October through early March feature our youth basketball programs, which are extremely popular and a community staple.
 Evening practices and Saturday games are necessary.
 We do provide as much open gym time as we can.

 Both the Community Center and City Hall are closed on all legal holidays and union mandated holiday observance days, to reduce staff and utility costs.
 This has enabled the City, along with program and staffing cuts, to keep the facilities open as much as possible, to best serve our patrons.

 To see a complete offering of programs, please browse our website or review our current brochure.
 Registration for programming takes place at the Community Center or online.
 Some programs will allow you to register over the phone with a VISA or MasterCard if you are already in our database and have a current Recreation ID.
 Some programs will require you to register in person, or mail in your completed registration or online.
 Please refer to our brochure for specific program information.
 If you are a resident, some programs will require you to obtain a Recreation ID card, while others it will be to your advantage.Note: we are currently in the process of developing our online registration platform which we anticipate going live very soon.

 ID cards are sold to Cleveland Heights residents only.
 ID cards are $5 each and include a digital photo (similar to a driver's license).
 Each individual must be present to receive a card.
 Proof of residency must be shown at the time of purchase and can include one utility bill (or other pieces of mail, or printed receipts or invoices for those of you who have gone "Green"), or a driver's license or photo ID.

 The Cleveland Heights Community Center is located at 1 Monticello Boulevard on the corner of Monticello and Mayfield Road.
 The Main entrance is off of Monticello Boulevard.